ohdamnitsnikki/secret_chef/README.md

 Url for new parent is tested in both [W3C-validator](https://validator.w3.org/) and [W3C-CSS-validaor](http://jigsaw.w3.org/css-validator/validator?lang=sv&profile=css3svg&uri=https%3A%2F%2Fohdamnitsnikki.github.io%2Fnew-parent%2F&usermedium=all&vextwarning=&warning=1)

+### Bugs
+* My main idea with this project was to implement the form as I mentiones under features left to implement.
+Unfortunately I spend to much time on trying to make that work that I had to little time left to work on other parts.
+With the help of my mentor, the tutors and even reaching out to chat GTP I didn't manage to make it.
+I tried both with writing a bootstrap and a cripy form and connect it with the appropiate code through urls.py, forms.py, models.py and admin.py.

+The migrations went fine and the new category for user recepies ended up in the panel but for some reason I couldn't make the crispy form work in my html file.

 ### Deployment

 **_New Parent_** is deployed to GitHub pages, this was the steps: